Skip to Content

 To give your lemon squares a bright lemon color, add 4 to 6 drops of yellow food color with the eggs and sugar mixture.

-This lemon squares recipe yields bars with a mild lemon flavor.
-If you enjoy a lemon square with a little extra zing, try doubling the amount of lemon zest and lemon juice.
+Bold Lemon Bars: If you enjoy a lemon square with a little extra zing, try doubling the amount of lemon zest and lemon juice.
 The editors tried it and loved this version!

 Nutrition